menu

 Demographics

 Bruni - Oilton is an extremely ethnically-diverse town.
 The people who call Bruni - Oilton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Bruni - Oilton, accounting for 96.51% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Bruni - Oilton, accounting for 94.77% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Bruni - Oilton residents report their race to be White.
-Important ancestries of people in Bruni - Oilton include Italian, Irish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Bruni - Oilton include Italian, German, Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in Bruni - Oilton is Spanish.
 Other important languages spoken here include English and Other Asian languages.